 European University FeesFind your PERFECT POSTGRAD PROGRAM

 There are over 25,000 postgraduate qualifications available in Europe and many students from all over the world cast their gaze to this continent when considering their future studies and careers.
-So how do the tuition fees in different European countries compare?
+So how do the tuition fees at universities in different European countries compare?
 Here we take a brief look at a some different European countries to give you some idea of the tuition fees you can expect to pay.

 Austria does not charge EU members for many of its postgraduate programs, however some courses charge up to around €800 per year so look up your course to see what you will have to pay.
 Costs may be more for international students.

 Belgium charges around €900 per year for its postgraduate courses although there is a lot of funding to apply for that will reduce this cost.
 Again costs can be higher for international students.

 Bulgaria charges foreign nationals up to €3,500 for most of its postgraduate courses, however as living costs are relatively cheap here it could be an option worth considering if you can find an interesting course.

 Cyprus charges master’s tuition fees of around €400 per annum for EU students and over €5,000 for non-EU students.

 Denmark does not charge EU students to study.
 Otherwise it is upwards of €6,000.

 In Finland study is free to EU students.
 Fees will apply for non EU-students.

 France typically charges around €245 for its master’s programs but funding is readily available and it is worth noting that Paris recently topped the QS list as the best student city in the world!